-There’s easy mode changes and really easy – the Hitachi NR90AE(S1) framing nailer is really easy.
-There’s a simple single-stage flipper switch above the trigger.
+The Metabo HPT NR90AES1 framing nailer changes modes easily.
+A simple switch sits above the trigger.
 You don’t have to push it in from either side or even think about a trigger change.

 The depth adjustment is below the driver assembly on the right side.
 It’s a little unusual placement but easy to get to and reasonably easy to adjust.